investtools/websign-client/README.md

 var webSign = new WebSign()

 webSign.on('service-available', err => {
-  //do your stuffs...
+  //do your stuff...
 });

 webSign.on('service-unavailable', err => {
-  //do your stuffs...
+  //do your stuff...
 });

 webSign.sign("some text")

 webSign.on('signed-data', data => {
-  //do your stuffs with data signed
+  //do your stuff with data signed
 });